Not all retirement plans are created equal. The variation in quality between plans is huge.

 At AboveBoard we’re fans of simple, clear language (even if it summarizes complex analysis).
 We’ll call the retirement plans that fall short of being good plans “crappy”.

-If you're lucky enough to have a match from your employer, then contributing enough to max out the match almost certainly makes sense.
-I have yet to see a retirement plan so awful that a match is not worth it.**
+If you're lucky enough to have a match from your employer, then contributing enough to max out the match makes sense.

 The question of whether an employer-sponsored retirement plan is the best place for your money comes up on the unmatched portion.